Tour Details at a glance

-If you are a single traveller, you are not required to pay a single supplement as we will match you up with other travelers.
-However if you do not wish to share accommodation, but would like to guarantee your own room throughout the tour a single supplement of from USD940 will be payable.
-Note that a single room may not be available on the houseboat and will not be available on the overnight train.
+If you are a single traveller, you are not required to pay a single supplement as we will match you up with other travellers.
+If we are unable to match you up with another traveller of the same sex, we will pay your single supplement for you.
+Should you not wish to share accommodation at all, but would like to guarantee your own room throughout the tour a single supplement of from USD1000 will be payable.

 Train travel in India is essential considering it is such an efficient and extensive network, and is also such a part of India's culture and heritage.
 Train journeys by day give us an opportunity to experience Indian life by rubbing shoulders with the locals.
 Travelling locally is always exciting and fascinating you never know who you will meet.

 We will be taking a domestic flight and private vehicles for our other journeys.

 The following is a list of included activities on this trip.
 Other activities are optional and will be at your own expense.